dodgyrabbit/managed-rtmidi/README.md

 * Works on 32 and 64 bit CPUs
 * Supports virtual output port on rtmidi
 * More comments and documentation in the code to understand what's going on
+* Classes refactored into seperate files, various coding standard changes

+For the most part, the code is still "compatible" with the abstractions in managed-midi.

 ## Prerequisites
 You need rtmidi on your system.